FelipeJColon/Projecting_dengue_SEA/README.md

 Then, source each file one at the time.
 The typicall installation time of all packages is about 7 minutes, but times may vary depending on the specification of your computer and the OS.

+## Data
+Data needed to run this code are available from a public repository at the Centre for Open Science (https://osf.io/85xwq/)

 ## Demo

 Save data in any directory in your desktop.
 Then make sure **shapefiles** are in a folder called `shapefiles` and